 ***** “monthly throughput” means the total volume of gasoline that is loaded into, or dispensed from, all gasoline storage tanks at the gasoline dispensing facility during a month.
 Monthly throughput is calculated by summing the volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at the gasoline dispensing facility during the month, plus the total volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at the gasoline dispensing facility during the previous 11 months, and then dividing that sum by 12

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

+[ED.
+NOTE: Tables referenced are not included in rule text.
+Click here for PDF copy of tables.]

+Stat.
+Auth.: ORS 468.020 Stats.
+Implemented: ORS 468A [See history of this table under OAR 340-216-0020.]

+OAR 340-216-8010

+AIR CONTAMINANT DISCHARGE PERMIT FEES

 Table 2

 Part 1.
 Initial Permitting Application Fees: (in addition to first annual fee)